-To help grasp the global reach of these malnets they even provide a nice illustration in which they show how each malnet is geographically dispersed:
+To help grasp the global reach of these malnets, they even provide a nice illustration showing how each malnet is geographically dispersed:

-The question and comments needs to change from, “Why me?” and “It’d never happen to me!” to “How do I become better prepared and informed about today’s threats on the web?”
+So the question needs to change from, “Why me?” and “It’d never happen to me!” to “How do I become better prepared and informed about today’s threats on the web?”

 As part of our proactive, server, security monitoring service – http://www.dynamicnet.net/managed-services/managed-server-security/security-monitoring/ – we see more RFI than SQL injection attacks; so I was glad when you broke down the types of attacks.
 A lot of the time RFI gets included, or otherwise mixed in, with SQL injection attacks.

 In the case of our customers, RFI numbers > LFI numbers > DT & XSS (tied) > SQL.